Last Updated on

 Is it aspirational?
 Does your OKR get your team excited?
 Can you set them off towards a moonshot idea where even moving the needle a bit can be seen as success?
 With OKRs, the goal isn’t to always hit 100%.
 Make sure you’re pushing your team while staying within the bounds of what’s realistic.

-If your OKRs aren’t ticking all of those boxes, you might want to spend some more time with them before hitting “go”.
-It’s always worth it to spend more time upfront devising the best possible OKRs than to send people down the wrong path.
+If you aren’t ticking all of above boxes, you might want to spend some more time with them before hitting “go”.
+Success in OKR adoption is tightly correlated with the values, organizations puts into practice.
+Unless these values espouse the underlying philosophy of OKRs, chances of a successful adoption are slim, hence it’s always worth it to spend more time upfront devising the best possible than to send people down the wrong path.

 Stay with The Brew on Demystifying OKRs for the rest of the parts.
 Divided over 5 parts, we demystify OKRs, from theory, its application, to it’s deployment, the best practices & the common mistakes.